dhnair/master-python/docs/Volume1/Python_Foundations/Part_VIII_Capstone_Project/76_zen_of_python_reflections.md

-# Capstone Project: File Manager CLI
-## Chapter 76: Reflections from the Capstone - Zen of Python
+# Chapter 76: Reflections from the Capstone - Zen of Python

 ## 1. Introduction
 At the heart of Python lies a guiding philosophy known as **The Zen of Python**, written by Tim Peters.